jhlagado/struct-z80/README.md

 LOOP_EXIT:
 ```

 In this case I'm testing for the _opposite_ condition to the structured version.
-I'm working out whether to exit the loop rather than to stay inside it.
-I then do some work before incrementing the counter and jumping back to the test.
+I'm deciding whether to exit the loop rather than to stay inside it.
+I then do some work before incrementing the counter and jumping back to do the test.

-This code is somewhat confusing and only gets even more confusing when loops are nested within other loops.
+This code with two jumps and two labels is somewhat confusing and only gets even more confusing when loops are nested within each other.

-The structured macro approach on the other hand is to use the `_do` macro.
+The structured macro way to do the same thing is to use the `_do` macro.

 ```
 ld A, 0